-Program Advisors: Dr. Michael Lares, Dr. Jim Maskey, Dr. Margaret Nordlie, Dr. James Peliska, Dr. David Ronderos
+Program Advisors: Dr. Joseph Biggane, Dr. Jack Boyle, Dr. Michael Lares, Dr. Jim Maskey, Dr. James Peliska, Dr. David Ronderos

-Degree Types: Bachelor of Arts or Bachelor of Science
+Degree Types: Bachelor of Science (default) or Bachelor of Arts (alternative)

 The Biology Program exists to provide our students a thorough and relevant foundation of knowledge in the biological sciences, and to support the liberal arts and professional programs of the University of Mary.
 These programs thrive in a Benedictine environment that prepare students to function as life-long learners and servant leaders in their chosen careers in the sciences.

 The Biology major is designed to prepare students for a career as a professional biologist, or to provide the essential background for entrance into graduate school or professional programs.
 Students planning to attend graduate school or professional school should consult with their advisor and plan a program of study that meets the requirements of a particular school.

 - be able to effectively communicate in both written and oral formats

 - demonstrate a broad, relevant knowledge base in biological science